gozayaan/sre_airports_api/README.md

 > Install terraform and use the [`terraform.md`](iac/terraform.md) guide for bucket setup and [`/iac/provision.sh`](iac/provision.sh) script for reference purpose.

 #### 2.2 Setting up Mock GCS Object Storage

-> [!TIP]
-> 💡 For local development, it is useful to have mock / emulation servers at your disposal.

 To dev/test GCS functions such as bucket file upload in local machine, we can use [fake-gcs-server](https://github.com/fsouza/fake-gcs-server), which is a GCS emulator & testing library.